krrr/wstan/README.md

 # wstan
-Tunneling a TCP connection in WebSocket to circumventing firewalls.
+Tunneling TCP connections in WebSocket to circumventing firewalls.
 It's light and can run on some PaaS (with SSL support).

 ## Features
 * Authentication
+* Proxy support (using HTTP CONNECT; [test your proxy](http://www.websocket.org/echo.html))
-* Dispay error message in browser (plain HTTP only)
+* Display error message in browser (plain HTTP only)
 * SOCKS v5 and HTTP(S) in the same port (HTTP proxy is slower)

 WARN: Do not rely it on security (encryption always enabled, but is much weaker than SSL)